3 Best Landmarks in Falkirk, UK

 Since 1761

 The Pineapple has a hothouse, which was built into the wall by John Murray, 4th Earl of Dunmore.
 The Earl of Dunmore designed it as a summer house in 1761, where he could enjoy views from his farm.
 The Pineapple once featured several fruits and vegetables grown in its walled garden, vast glasshouses, and pineapple pits.
 Visitors have always been fascinated and inspired by the Pineapple's unique architecture and historical significance.
 The grounds are now a natural oasis, perfect for a quiet stroll around the former curling pond and surrounding woods.
-The Pineapple provides free admission for visitors.
+The Pineapple provides wheelchair access and free admission for visitors.

 Reviews | Play Video | Write a Review